awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-volume.md

 1. For **Availability Zone**, choose the Availability Zone in which to create the volume\.
 EBS volumes can only be attached to EC2 instances within the same Availability Zone\.

-1. \(Optional\) To create an encrypted volume, select the **Encrypted** box and choose the master key you want to use when encrypting the volume\.
-You can choose the default master key for your account, or you can choose any customer master key \(CMK\) that you have previously created using the AWS Key Management Service\.
-Available keys are visible in the **Master Key** menu, or you can paste the full ARN of any key that you have access to\.
+1. \(Optional\) To create an encrypted volume, select the **Encrypted** box and choose the Customer Master Key \(CMK\) you want to use when encrypting the volume\.
+You can accept the default, which is the default CMK for your account, or you can choose any CMK that you have previously created using the AWS Key Management Service\.
+Choose an available key from the **Master Key** menu or paste the full ARN of any key that you have access to\.
 For more information, see the [AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)\.
 **Note**
 Encrypted volumes can only be attached to selected instance types\.
 For more information, see [Supported Instance Types](EBSEncryption.md#EBSEncryption_supported_instances)\.